This page was last updated on 16 December 2020

 - the facts by reference to which the relevant ground applies would have arisen even if coronavirus had not had a financial effect on the company.

 Further, any winding up orders made on or after 27 April, but prior to the legislation coming into force, are void.

 Suspension of Wrongful Trading

-This protection expired on 30 September 2020, so any future changes in a company's financial position will not be subject to this presumption.
-It should also be noted that the protection for the period up to 30 September 2020 is limited, relating only to directors' potential liability for wrongful trading.
+It should also be noted that the protection for the periods from 1 March 2020 to 30 September 2020 and 26 November 2020 up to 30 April 2021 is limited, relating only to directors' potential liability for wrongful trading.
 It does not have any impact on directors' duties generally, or on liability for fraudulent trading, for example.

 Restrictions on termination of contracts for supply of goods and services

 Potentially the most widely significant measure in the Act is the restrictions on contractual rights of third parties to terminate contracts for the supply of goods and services in the event that a company becomes subject to insolvency proceedings.

 Under the Act, subject to a temporary exemption for certain small suppliers, contractual provisions allowing a supplier of goods and services to terminate the contract upon their counterparty becoming subject to insolvency proceedings (and other provisions triggered on insolvency) will cease to have effect upon the counterparty becoming subject to a moratorium or insolvency proceedings.

 Where this occurs, the supplying party will only be able to terminate the contract with the consent of the relevant office holder or the company, or with the permission of the Court.
 It also prohibits the suppliers from withholding further supplies pending payment of outstanding debts, or taking any steps in relation to those historic arrears.
 However, any further supplies made during the moratorium or insolvency proceedings will have to be paid in full.